EssentialAI/essentialai.github.io/docs/intro.md

 slug: /
 ---

-The Essential AI was initially started as a blog.
-This section is a series of seemingly disconnected articles aimed at providing a mathematical intuition behind several Machine Learning models.
+Welcome to the The Essential AI blog.
+This section is a series of articles aimed at providing a mathematical intuition behind several Machine Learning models.

+## Why this blog?

+Several articles present online make Machine Learning a plug-and-play game without providing a mathematical comprehension.
+Articles at The Essential AI are aimed at addressing this issue.

+## Interacting with code in the cloud

+Every article comes with it's respective Google Colab notebook containing the code.
+The easiest way to access these notebooks is to use "Open in Colab" option in the navigation bar on the right hand side of every article.

 <div class = "pagination-nav__link1"><h1 class = 'markdown h2'><a href = "mnist-4-neurons">Can 4 output neurons classify 10 classes?</a></h1>